 Your score may indicate the need to take college readiness courses.

 If you need accommodations (e.g. reader, scribe, sign language interpreter, audiotape, large print) in order to take the test due to a disability or temporary disabling condition please contact Disability Services at (320) 308-5096 at least three weeks prior to your proposed test date.
-Documentation from an appropriate licensed medical practitioner or agency will be required before accommodations can be arranged.
+Documentation from an appropriately licensed medical practitioner or agency will be required before accommodations can be arranged.